Luke 13:5 I tell you, no! But unless you repent, you too will all perish.”

 Repentance in the New Testament: What it Entails

-Comparison to Repent in the Old Testament
+Comparison to the Old Testament

-However, repent is defined differently between the two Testaments according to Strong’s dictionary, which can create some confusion.
+However, repent is defined differently between the two Testaments according to Strong’s Concordance, which can create some confusion.
 In the Old Testament, Strong’s defines the Hebrew word for repent as “turn back/return.”
 In the New Testament, it defines the Greek word for repent (metanoeo) and repentance (metanoia) as a “change of mind or purpose.”

-In the Old Testament, repentance seemed to be something that the Israelites were to do on an ongoing basis, and it was not part of becoming saved.
+Also, in the Old Testament, repentance seemed to be something that the Israelites were to do on an ongoing basis, and it was not part of becoming saved.
 In the New Testament, repentance is associated primarily with one’s conversion to become a believer (though Christians are to repent whenever they sin).

 In addition, repentance takes on much greater importance in the New Testament.
 We first read about repentance in Matthew 3, when John the Baptist preached that people should repent and be baptized.
 In Matthew 4, Jesus started His ministry telling people to repent.
 Later, we read that Jesus’ disciples, Peter and Paul all wanted people to do the same.
 And importantly, God the Father wanted people to repent; in fact, He commanded it.
 Repentance, like faith, is part of the gospel, or the good news of salvation, and important for a person’s sins to be forgiven.

-With God the Father, Jesus, Jesus’ disciples, Paul, Peter and John the Baptist all telling people to repent, it is vitally important that we know what this word means.
+With God the Father, Jesus, Jesus’ disciples, Paul, Peter and John the Baptist all telling people to repent, it is important that we know what this word means.

-Repentance (at conversion) is for Sinners who know they have a Sin Problem
+Repentance (at conversion) is for Sinners who Know They Have a Sin Problem

 “Yes, I might sin some, but I don’t do anything really bad.
 I don’t murder.
 I don’t steal.
 I know that the bible says that you should “Do unto others as you would have them do to you,” and I try to live this way.
 I’m not perfect, but I believe I am a pretty good person.
 And besides, none of us really knows for sure whether we will make it to heaven, but I think my chances are are pretty good (so I don’t plan to change how I live).”